-A further requirement will be that all veterinary practitioners will have to submit an annual statement to the Veterinary Practitioners Board specifying certain matters in respect of their registration: for example, their tertiary qualifications, whether they have any health issues that may impact adversely on their ability to practice veterinary science and whether they have had their registration cancelled or suspended in any other jurisdiction or whether they have been refused registration in another jurisdiction.
-Other details required may be prescribed by the regulations.
-This information will enable the board to gather statistical data in respect of a variety of matters but, more importantly, it will assist in maintaining high professional standards by requiring each practitioner to declare annually specific information concerning their continued suitability to practice veterinary science.
-Also, the board will have the power to investigate matters disclosed in the annual statement.
+A further requirement will be that all veterinary practitioners will have to submit an 'Annual Statement' to the Veterinary Practitioners Board specifying certain matters in respect of their continuing registration.
+For example, their tertiary qualifications, whether they have any health issues that may impact adversely on their ability to practise veterinary science and whether they have had their registration cancelled or suspended in any other jurisdiction or whether they have been refused registration in another jurisdiction.
+Other details required may be prescribed by the Regulations.

+This information will enable the board to gather statistical data in respect of a variety of matters, but more importantly, it will assist in maintaining high professional standards by requiring each practitioner to declare annually specific information concerning their continued suitability to practise veterinary science.
+Also, the board will have the power to investigate matters disclosed in the Annual Statement.

 Another key change concerning registration brought about by the proposed bill is in relation to the qualifications of overseas graduates.
-A graduate that has an academic award in veterinary science from a university, college or institution approved by the board may be eligible for registration as a veterinary practitioner.
+A graduate that has an academic award in veterinary science from a university, college or institution approved by the board is eligible for registration as a veterinary practitioner.

 This means that overseas graduates who hold qualifications from certain institutions may have their veterinary qualifications automatically recognised in New South Wales without necessarily having to sit the entrance examination.

-To ensure that these arrangements do not unnecessarily exclude certain overseas graduates from automatic registration it is imperative that the board's list of recognised educational institutions be updated regularly.
-The board will therefore be required to review the list of approved universities, colleges and institutions at least once every year, and the results of the review will be published in the board's annual report.
+To ensure that these arrangements don't unnecessarily exclude certain overseas graduates from automatic registration, it is imperative that the board's list of recognised educational institutions be updated regularly.
+The Board will therefore be required to review the list of approved universities, colleges and institutions at least once every year, with the results of the review to be published in the board's annual report.

 Let me turn now to the regulation of acts of veterinary science.

-As I stated earlier, a key change brought about by the bill is its unambiguous focus on regulating veterinary practitioners for the purpose of achieving certain public benefits, particularly in relation to maintaining appropriate animal welfare standards.
-To this end, a key reform is to replace the previous monopoly over acts of veterinary science that was provided to veterinary practitioners with a specific list of veterinary practices that, on animal welfare, human health and domestic and international trade grounds, can be undertaken by registered veterinary practitioners only.
-This list of restricted acts of veterinary science that only veterinary practitioners, the owner of the animal, or an employee of the owner will be allowed to undertake will be determined on the advice of an advisory committee and set out in the regulations.
+As I stated earlier, a key change brought about by the bill is its unambiguous focus on regulating veterinary practitioners for the purpose of achieving certain public benefits, particularly in relation to maintaining appropriate animal welfare standards in this State.

+To this end, a key reform is to replace the previous monopoly over acts of veterinary science that was provided to veterinary practitioners, with a specific list of veterinary practices, that on animal welfare, human health and domestic and international trade grounds, can only be undertaken by registered veterinary practitioners.

+This list of restricted acts of veterinary science that only veterinary practitioners, the owner of the animal, or an employee of the owner will be allowed to undertake will be determined on the advice of an Advisory Committee and set out in the regulations.